Tony Harmon, Building Commissioner

 The following building codes have been adopted by the City of Charleston under the West Virginia State Building Code, Section 5b, Article 3, Chapter 29 and are on file in the Charleston City Clerk’s office for review.
 The latest edition adopted by the West Virginia Legislature will be the edition in use by the City of Charleston.
 Plans submitted will be inspected for compliance with these codes:

-The International Building Code, 2009 (with WV Legislative Rule exceptions), International Plumbing Code, 2009, International Mechanical Code, 2009, International Fuel Gas Code, 2009, International Residential Code, 2009 (with WV Legislative Rule exceptions), International Existing Building Code, 2009 (with WV Legislative Rule exceptions), National Fire Code, 2009, NFPA Life Safety Code, 2009, National Electrical Code, 2008, ICC/ANSI A.1.1 Standards for Accessibility & Usable Building & Facilities, 1998.
+The International Building Code, 2015 (with WV Legislative Rule exceptions), International Plumbing Code, 2015, International Mechanical Code, 2015, International Fuel Gas Code, 2015, International Residential Code, 2015 (with WV Legislative Rule exceptions), 2009 International Energy Conservation Code (with WV Legislative Rule exceptions), International Existing Building Code, 2015 (with WV Legislative Rule exceptions), NFPA Life Safety Code, 2012, National Electrical Code, 2014, ICC/ANSI A.117.1 Standards for Accessibility & Usable Building & Facilities, 2009.

 In addition, plans must comply with the regulation set forth in Ordinance No. 2924, as amended, “Zoning Ordinance” of the City of Charleston, and the Building Department “Administrative Manual”, as amended and reenacted by Charleston City Council on March 1, 2004.